sjcmathssoc/sjcmathssoc.github.io/_posts/2020-11-15-historical-evidence-of-the-mathematics-society.markdown

 date:   2020-11-15 15:31:44 +0800
 ---

 Sadly, much information about mathematics society's history has been lost in time.
 We hope that we will be able to keep a much better record of the operations of the mathematics society.
-Below is a list of links of past mathematics societies.

 Facebook: